zannloo/tp/docs/DeveloperGuide.md

 Currently, while our application tries to output a descriptive and apt message for each error, we have received feedback that some of our error message could be more descriptive.
 One such example is trying to edit the root `~/` directory or trying to edit a directory that does not exist.
-In both cases, the error message given is `Path does not exist in ProfBook.`.
+In both cases, the error message given is `Path does not exist in ProfBook`.
 In this example, we could have mention that you are unable to edit the root directory for the prior and that the Path does not lead to a student/group for the latter.
 This is just one example, we plan to revamp our error message to be more descriptive and user-friendly.